Some igneous rocks form from volcanic lava.

 Courtesy of USGS

-Igneous rocks form when molten rock cools and becomes solid.
+Igneous rocks form when molten rock cools and solidifies.
 Molten rock is called magma when it is below the Earth’s surface and lava when it is above.

 Last modified June 17, 2003 by Lisa Gardiner.